munin-monitoring/munin/doc/architecture/syntax.rst

 Magic Markers
 =============

-Munin can only autoconfigure plugins that have the right (optional) magic markers.
+Munin can only autoconfigure plugins that have the corresponding (optional) magic markers.
-Magic markers are prefixed with "#%#", and consists of a keyword, an equal sign, and one or more values.
+Magic markers are prefixed with ``#%#`` and consists of a keyword, an equal sign, and one or more whitespace-separated values.

 For a plugin that is part of munin, you should expect to see: